The Distance Education TeamUnity College Distance Education

 Director of Distance Education Enrollment Management, Christopher Vigezzi

-Distance Education Concierge Heather Stetkis comes to Unity College with a background in higher education and communications.
+Assistant Director for Concierge Services, Heather Stetkis comes to Unity College with a background in higher education and communications.
 She holds a B.S. in Communications from the New England School of Communications and an M.S. in Management from Kaplan University.
 Her experience includes academic advising, recruitment, and student support.

-Heather works as the Distance Education Concierge for Unity College.
+Heather works as the Assistant Director for Concierge Services at Unity College.
 From admissions to student services, she offers a unique and highly supportive experience for the Distance Education students.